globex-recommendation/catalog-service/README.md

 # Intro

-This is a Spring Boot microservice that represents catalog information in a retail store.
-It uses the Fabric8 Maven Plugin to deploy to OpenShift.

-# Running on OpenShift

 You'll need to have access to an OpenShift cluster and the `oc` command line interface.

 1. Login to OpenShift and create a new project